 Alternative 2 finished last in the evaluation process.
 In addition, Alternative 2 did not receive public support at the second public meeting (only Alternative 1 received less support).
 The ACAT unanimously voted against Alternative 2.
-Therefore, Alternative 3 is recommended for further consideration.
+Therefore, Alternative 3 is recommended for further consideration and is considered to be the second highest priority among the long-range corridor alternatives.